nextthingco/docs/Gadget-docs/source/includes/_intro.md

 ## GadgetOS

-Buildroot is at the core of GadgetOS and features Docker support and GadgetOSD. **GadgetOSd** is a daemon that allows automatic communication with GadgetCLI over a USB connection.
+Buildroot is at the core of GadgetOS and features Docker support and GadgetOSD. **GadgetOSD** is a daemon that allows automatic communication with GadgetCLI over a USB connection.
 For more information on Buildroot, read [here](https://buildroot.org/).

 **TODO**

 * What's the boot time?
 * How much NAND is taken up?
 * .conf file for kernel (from crunch)